stevekochscience/sqlschool/_posts/2014-01-02-select-from.markdown

     SELECT * FROM tutorial.sales_performance LIMIT 100

 <div class="practice-prob">
-  Write a query that uses LIMIT manually (written into the query) to restrict the result set to only 15 rows
+  Write a query that uses <code>LIMIT</code> manually (written into the query) to restrict the result set to only 15 rows
 </div>
 <div class="practice-prob-answer">
   <a href="LINK">See the Answer &raquo;</a>